-Another potential workaround might involve outside providers not affiliated with a tribal government setting up abortion clinics on reservations.
+Another workaround in the event that Roe is overturned might involve outside providers not affiliated with a tribal government setting up abortion clinics on reservations.

 If a tribe consented to such a scenario, patients and providers would have to navigate a complicated patchwork of tribal, state and federal jurisdiction, depending on whether the state’s abortion laws target patients or providers, whether those restrictions are civil or criminal, and whether the person being penalized is a tribal citizen, van Schilfgaarde said.